cpfaff/rbefdata_paper/paper/rbefdata.md

 do support smart merges that work

-and ideas around a semantical
-tagging in the BEFdat portal and how to use  Discussion will be in the light of future features like the upcoming integration of `tematres` ([homepage](http://www.vocabularyserver.com/))into BEFdata and the rbefdata package so they play well together semantically.
+`tematres` ([homepage](http://www.vocabularyserver.com/))into BEFdata and the rbefdata package so they play well together semantically.

 ## Acknowledgements